BIOFACH 2017 Focuses on Diversity and Responsibility

 "Organic" – A Social Approach to Development?

 In the past years, the BIOFACH repeatedly committed itself to the question of how a sustainable farming industry can work – all under the motto of Organic 3.0.
 As a result, experts set out numerous visions, strategies, and approaches.
-In 2017, the BIOFACH Congress aims to take this discussion a step further by promoting organic "as a holistic social approach to development" and by bringing "diversity and responsibility" (press release, July 2016) to the fore.
+In 2017, the BIOFACH Congress aims to take this discussion a step further by promoting organic "as a holistic social approach to development" and by bringing "diversity and responsibility" (as you can read on their website) to the fore.

 This raises the question if "organic" can meet the high claim of being a holistic approach to social development.
 Particularly the aspect of holism can not be reduced to a simple true-or-false-question but offers material for extensive discussions.
 One thing that is very clear, however, is the fact that "organic" is already influencing our social development today – and there are figures to prove this.